pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 ## Tracker

-The `Tracker` is used to track the memory usage of each element. `Tracker` uses a tree structure to track memory usage.
+`Tracker` tracks the memory usage of each element. `Tracker` uses a tree structure to track memory usage.

 ```golang
 // Genral use cases: